rust-lang/miri-test-libstd/README.md

 MIRIFLAGS="-Zmiri-ignore-leaks -Zmiri-disable-isolation" ./run-test.sh alloc --doc -- --skip vec
 ```

-If you want to know how long each test took to execute, add `2>&1 | ts -m -i '%.s  '` to the end of the command.
+If you want to know how long each test took to execute, add `2>&1 | ts -m -i '%.s  '` to the end of the command,
+or use the test flags `-Zunstable-options --report-time` (the latter option also requires `-Zmiri-disable-isolation` in the Miri flags).